ApoProjects/Flink-HTAP-Architecture/FlinkSQL/FlinkSQLInstructions.md

 WHERE is_deleted = 0;
 ```

 After inserting the above statements and assuming all containers are running and the Paths have been edited in the UserApp and Analytics App the programms can run normally.
+Follow the [next step](../UserApp/)